luismayta/emacs.d/README.md

 Works only with Emacs 24 and later.

-This is my very minimal configuration for Emacs.
+This is my configuration for Emacs.
 I like to keep my emacs nice and lightweight, so there's not much in here.
-Actually, it's more like Vim-flavoured Emacs, since it has Evil installed.
+Actually, it's more like Vim-flavoured Emacs, since it has Evil installed, the encoding of files is in utf-8.

 # Prerequisites

 This is a list of applications that need to be installed previously to enjoy all the goodies of this configuration.

 * [Git](http://git-scm.com/)
 * [editorconfig](http://editorconfig.org)